 Tail belt static is a problem on many of our RC helicopters that use a tail belt drive system.
 These tail drive systems function much like a high voltage Van de Graff generator which also uses end pulleys and a belt.

 Triboelectric tables predict how much static will be generated, depending on the two materials involved.
-Here is a link to the best TriboElectric table that I have found.

 Based on the following list (derived from the above mentioned table), we could make the belt out of nylon and the pulleys out of vinyl.